 This week’s Archives of Neurology is a study that asks if muscle strength is related to Alzheimer’s.
-It is known that BMI and physical activity are related to the risk of AD, but it is not clear if muscle strength has an independent relation to Alzheimer’s.
+It is known that BMI and physical activity are related to the risk of AD, but it is not clear if muscle strength has an independent relationship to Alzheimer’s.

 The authors looked at 900 dementia-free people and nine different muscle groups in the arms and legs and strength through the body core.
 The participants were followed for close to four years, and by then, 24% had developed Alzheimer’s.

-Those who did develop dementia were found to be older, had a lower cognitive function, and showed decreased strength in several muscles compared to those participants who did not develop Alzheimer’s.
+Those who did develop dementia were found to be older, had lower cognitive function, and showed decreased strength in several muscles compared to those participants who did not develop Alzheimer’s.

 Each 1-U increase in muscle strength was associated with a 43% decrease in the risk of Alzheimer’s.
 Participants with a higher level of muscle strength (90th percentile) had a 61% decrease in developing Alzheimer’s.

 In addition, the authors looked at the development of a precursor to AD called MCI (mild cognitive impairment).
-They found that of the 275 who developed MCI, those with muscle strength in the 90 percentile had a 48% decrease of developing MCI.
+They found that of the 275 who developed MCI, those with muscle strength in the 90 percentile had a 48% decrease in developing MCI.

 It was also interesting that those with greater muscle strength had a slower rate of decline.
 It would seem that there might be a common cause that underlies both muscle loss and cognition in aging.

-So the question then is loss of muscle strength a risk factor for Alzheimer’s, or is there some common reason that muscle strength declines and Alzheimer’s starts?
+So the question then is: is loss of muscle strength a risk factor for Alzheimer’s, or is there some common reason that muscle strength declines and Alzheimer’s starts?
 It has been suggested that our energy-making cells (called mitochondria) might get damaged over time.

 The energy factories are often located in muscles, and the damaged factories might lead to decreased strength and other signs of aging.
-It might be possible that stroke or mini-strokes could weaken the muscles and unmask AD.
+It might be possible that strokes or mini-strokes could weaken the muscles and unmask AD.

 So what does this mean practically?
 First, it is entirely possible that maintaining muscle strength through exercise and a healthy lifestyle could be one more way to reduce your risk of cognitive decline and dementia.

-Alzheimer’s Disease – Causes, Symptoms, and Treatment
+Alzheimer’s Disease: Causes, Symptoms, and Treatment

 Alzheimer’s disease is a set of conditions that affect the areas of the brain that regulate memory, thought, and language.